Pako3549/PakoDJ/README.md

 ## 🛠️ How It Works
 - **Search and Playback**: The bot uses `yt-dlp` to fetch the best available audio from YouTube.
+- **Spotify Integration**: When a Spotify URL is provided, the bot extracts track information and searches for it on YouTube.
 - **Dynamic Management**: Each server has its own queue and playback history.
 - **Automatic Connection**: The bot automatically connects to the voice channel of the user issuing a command.
 ## 🐛 Troubleshooting